 This is not to say that President Obama or soon-to-be President Trump could properly take any interest payment from the United States or from a foreign government.
 If the prevailing interest rate on the Treasury bills held by Obama paid 2% interest, but President Obama obtained an above-market rate of interest (say, 5%), that would provide some evidence that Obama had extracted a prohibited emolument.
 (I do not mean to suggest that Obama would do such a thing — he strikes me as a person of exceptional integrity.
 However, this hypothetical helps further the legal analysis here.)

-Regarding President-elect Trump, the analysis would be similar.
+For President-elect Trump, the analysis would be similar.
 If he, through his business, receives an above-market interest payment from foreign governments, that would provide a sign that he is profiting from providing services to a foreign government, and is not simply being compensated for the loaning of funds.
 But where transactions involving the Trump Organization are conducted at arm’s length, no emolument arises.

 Of course, this is all hypothetical, because it is exceptionally unlikely that Congress will invoke the emoluments clauses to conduct impeachment proceedings against soon-to-be President Trump (or against President Obama, for that matter).
 However, in the unlikely circumstance that impeachment proceedings begin against Trump, his critics will have given him a rhetorically clever defense.
-Trump’s lawyers can use the approach of Eisen, Painter and Tribe to show that Obama received prohibited emoluments, and that Trump should not be impeached — he simply followed President Obama’s precedents.
+Trump’s lawyers can use the approach of Eisen, Painter and Tribe to show that Obama received prohibited emoluments, and that Trump should not be impeached.
+He simply followed President Obama’s precedents.

 Follow me on Twitter (@AndyGrewal).